What happened in Playa Del Carmen in 2017?

 Playacar has a new shopping plaza right next to the old one.
 This shopping center is a little more modern and trendy and offers people staying at the resorts in Playacar a place to visit if they do not feel like going downtown.

 The road on the south side of the airport has seen a lot of new places open.
-ArtHumas is a organic food market/restaurant and wine bar.
-Next to this restaurant is the Austrialian style Sundowner Yacht Club Restaurant.
+One restaurant is the Australian style Sundowner Yacht Club Restaurant.
 This brings another good quality restaurant to Playa Del Carmen and also to the south end of town.
 Just of the street from these two is the new Lara & Luca Restaurant.
 This is one of the best places for breakfast in town with all the comfort foods you would expect for a breakfast/brunch.

 What changed on the south end of 5th Avenue in 2017